webevoexp/webevo/README.md

 + Example:

-Apple website -  The promotion section is marked as dynamic in "dynamic.txt" (dynamic  /body/main[1]/section[2]).
-As the change of the promotion section is not semantic, it will not be passed to the Semantics-based Visual Search module to have further analysis.
+Apple website -  In the output (dynamic.txt) of History-based semantic structure change detection module, the promotion section in the target page is identified as a content-based change (dynamic  /body/main[1]/section[2]) because it is constantly updated in a very short period of time, therefore this change will not be passed to the Semantics-based Visual Search module to have further analysis.

 <table>
   <tr>